tldr-pages/tldr/pages/common/jhipster.md

 `jhipster docker-compose`

-- Generate a Kubernetes configuration (kubectl-apply.sh and related yml files) for your application(s):
+- Generate a Kubernetes configuration for your applications:

 `jhipster kubernetes`